shiboli/shiboli.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am an associate professor of Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences(https://www.siat.ac.cn/jgsz2016/jgdh2016/kybm2016/jcs2016/yjdy2016/rzjsyjzx2016/zxjj5).
-I received bachelor's and master's degrees from Beihang University in 2009 and 2012 supervised by Dr.Zhiping Qiu, and doctorate degree from University of Alabama in 2016 supervised by Dr.Samit Roy.
+I am an associate professor of Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences.
+I received bachelor's and master's degrees from Beihang University in 2009 and 2012 supervised by Dr. Zhiping Qiu, and doctorate degree from University of Alabama in 2016 supervised by Dr. Samit Roy.
 My research focuses on artificial intelligence diagnosis, biomechanical analysis, numerical methods in biomechanical and mechanobiology problems, tissue-instrument interaction.
 I have received fundings inculding the National Natural Youth Project, the National Key Research and Development Digital Diagnosis and Treatment Special Sub-project, the Shenzhen Basic research key project, etc. I published more than 20 papers in the international academic journals and conferences.
 Additionally, I hold more than 5 invention patents.

 <span class='anchor' id='-xl'></span>